 The castle was made up of a roughly triangular outer enclosure which was modified by the Ottomans and of an inner castle having the shape of an irregular hexagon; the latter was strengthened by two towers, which were meant to protect it in case the enemy had managed to enter the outer enclosure.

-In 1825 the fleet of Ibrahim Pacha bombarded the castle, as it had been occupied by the Greeks during the war which eventually led to the independence of Greece.
+In 1825 the fleet of Ibrahim Pacha bombarded the castle, because it had been occupied by Greek rebels during the war which eventually led to the independence of Greece.

 Walls of the inner castle which incorporated halls, barracks and warehouses